kamansoft/klorchid/README.md

     $ php artisan jetstream:install livewire
     $ npm install && npm run dev

-As this package is currently on development you need `Debugbar` of barryvdh   perhaps there are some missing `\Debugbar::info()` over there
+As this package is currently on development you need `Debugbar` of barryvdh   perhaps there are some missing `\DebugBar::info()` over there

     $ composer require barryvdh/laravel-debugbar --dev